AlexSzczygielski/navigation-and-weather-device-enhancing-the-safety-of-amateur-inland-navigation/README.md

 ### The project consists of:

-- Custom GUI built on top of linux operating system,
+- Custom dedicated application with it's **frontend** constructed using `QML - a descriptive language framework`, while **backend** was implemented using a `PyQt 5 framework`.

-- Cellular internet connection,
+- Cellular `4G` internet connection,

-- Weather forecast and warnings data fetched via API,
+- Weather forecast and warnings data fetched using `weather API`,

-- Current yacht's telemetry (position, speed, etc.),
+- Current yacht's telemetry (position, speed, etc.) accessed using `GPS`,

-- A custom Man Overboard detection system based on computer vision solution,
+- A custom **"Man Overboard Accident" detection system** based on `computer vision` solution,